 Chances are, you just don't have an image viewing program associated with your picture files.
 Every file type in your computer must be associated with a specific program before your computer knows what to do with it.
 Usually, these associations are set automatically when you install software, so your computer knows that a *.DOC file opens in Word or WordPerfect, a *.TXT file opens in Notepad, and so on.
 If you've download a file type that doesn't have a program associated with it, your computer has to ask you what to do.
 Similarly, if a file becomes associated with a program that is incapable of reading that file type, or if the associated program has been deleted, you'll get an error.
 The remedy is simple and I'll show you what you need to do.

-In Internet Explorer or Netscape Navigator, go to the File Menu and select Open, then Browse.
+In Internet Explorer or Firefox, or Chrome, go to the File Menu and select Open, then Browse.
 In the Browse dialog box, set Files of Type to the file you want to open (GIF, JPEG, etc.) and navigate the Look in box to the folder where the file is located.
 Double-click the filename and it should display in your browser.
 You may get a message saying that a program could not be found.
 If you do, just click OK, and the image will display in your browser window.

 It's much easier, however, if you have a dedicated image viewer to open your pictures.